sxiii/linux-downloader/README.md

 NB: I prefer the distros updated at least in 2019 or later.

 ## Author & License
-* Written by SecurityXIII / August 2020 / Kopimi un-license
+* Written by SecurityXIII
+* Project began in August 2020 - but since then improved several times
+* Kopimi un-license as well as MIT